BraydonFeldman/BraydonFeldman.github.io/_pages/about.md

 Varsity Volleyball

  Projects:

  [Inventory System](https://github.com/BraydonFeldman/Inventory-System/tree/main) This is an basic inventory system using google scripts and google sheets.

  [Rummikub](https://github.com/BraydonFeldman/rummikub-game) This is a version of the game rummikub

+ [APG Website](https://github.com/BraydonFeldman/Clinical-Internship-Q3) This is my Q3 website that I and a group made for APG

+ [Rubik's solver](https://mindcuber.com/mindcub3r/MindCub3r-v1p0.pdf) I made a Rubik's cube solver out of legos

 References